Betty Balfour: Life and career

 She made her stage debut in 1913, and was appearing in Medora at the Alhambra Theatre in Leicester Square when T. A. Welsh and Pearson saw and signed her for Nothing Else Matters in 1920.
 After replacing Gertrude Lawrence on stage in The Midnight Follies, Balfour was back with Pearson with her first starring role in Mary Find the Gold.

 In 1916 she starred in Fred Karno's all female revue, 'All Women,' notable at the time for its all female cast, including stage manager, musical director and advanced agent.

 Balfour made no attempt to break into Hollywood but like Ivor Novello she was able to export her talents to mainland Europe.
 She starred in the German films, Die sieben Töchter der Frau Gyurkovics and Die Regimentstochter; she also worked for Marcel L'Herbier in Le Diable au cœur, for Louis Mercanton in Croquette and La Petite Bonne du palace, and for Géza von Bolváry in Bright Eyes.

 Back in Britain, she also starred in Alfred Hitchcock's Champagne (1928).
-Balfour's sound debut, The Nipper (1930), based on the Squibs character, was only moderately successful.
-Her popularity diminished in the 1930s, though she played a supporting role to Jessie Matthews in Evergreen (1934), appeared with John Mills in Forever England (1935) and played the matriarch in 29 Acacia Avenue (1945).
+Balfour's sound debut, Walter Summers' musical Raise the Roof, released in February 1930, was a sizable hit, but her second talkie, Mercanton's The Nipper, based on the Squibs character and released the following August, was only moderately successful.
+She then didn't appear in a film for four years, after which she played a supporting role to Jessie Matthews in Victor Saville's Evergreen (1934).
+She then made a musical remake of Squibs, directed by Henry Edwards, appeared with John Mills in Walter Forde and Anthony Asquith's Forever England (1935), and played the matriarch in Henry Cass' 29 Acacia Avenue (1945).

 Balfour had less fortune in her private life.
 Her marriage to composer Jimmy Campbell went on the rocks in 1941 after ten years and an attempt of a comeback on the stage failed in 1952.
-She died at age 74 in Weybridge, Surrey.
+She died at age 75 in Weybridge, Surrey.